 Personal Appearance: Cleanliness is very important.
 Without special effort, the student might actually contribute to the spread or germs or disease.
-Good Make-up: Must be conservative and not require health habits and personal hygiene will reduce the touch up or-reapplication during the work day. possibility of germs or disease being transmitted Perfume must also be conservative. from one patient to another, plus reduce the possibility of students contracting illnesses from the which do not dangle, rings, wristwatch, and are patients with whom they have contact.
+Good health habits and personal hygiene will reduce the possibility of germs or disease being transmitted from one patient to another, plus reduce the possibility of students contracting illnesses from the patients with whom they have contact.

-Every employee who works in this training program times. is required to make special effort to be personally clean.
+Every employee who works in this training program is required to make special effort to be personally clean.
 Shower daily, use of mild deodorant, mouth wash and wash hands frequently throughout the day, especially after using the bathroom.
-Clothing Children on Campus: Children are not permitted to must be cleaned and pressed.
+Clothing must be cleaned and pressed.